heroku/go-getting-started/README.md

 ## Local Changes

-Testing Review Apps in the context of Pipelines
+Testing Review-Apps in the context of Pipelines